Electromagnetic theories of consciousness: Quantum brain dynamics

 The concepts underlying this theory derive from the physicists, Hiroomi Umezawa and Herbert Fröhlich in the 1960s.
 More recently, their ideas have been elaborated by Mari Jibu and Kunio Yasue.
 Water comprises 70% of the brain, and quantum brain dynamics (QBD) proposes that the electric dipoles of the water molecules constitute a quantum field, referred to as the cortical field, with corticons as the quanta of the field.
 This cortical field is postulated to interact with quantum coherent waves generated by the biomolecules in neurons, which are suggested to propagate along the neuronal network.
 The idea of quantum coherent waves in the neuronal network derives from Fröhlich.
 He viewed these waves as a means by which order could be maintained in living systems, and argued that the neuronal network could support long-range correlation of dipoles.
 This theory suggests that the cortical field not only interacts with the neuronal network, but also to a good extent controls it.

 The proponents of QBD differ somewhat as to the way in which consciousness arises in this system.
 Jibu and Yasue suggest that the interaction between the energy quanta (corticons) of the quantum field and the biomolecular waves of the neuronal network produces consciousness.
 However, another theorist, Giuseppe Vitiello, proposes that the quantum states produce two poles, a subjective representation of the external world and also the internal self.

+GlymphoVasomotor Field (GVF) theory

+Proposed in 2025 by Shalin S. Bhatt and colleagues and published in Medical Hypotheses, the GVF theory suggests that phasic locus-coeruleus norepinephrine modulates arteriolar vasomotion, which in turn drives ionic cerebrospinal-fluid (CSF) flow whose moving charges generate weak, structured electromagnetic fields that can bias and entrain large-scale neural rhythms associated with conscious states.
+Unlike neuron-only EM accounts (e.g., cemi theory), GVF emphasizes a vascular/glymphatic source of the relevant field generation, framing the field’s role as modulatory rather than constitutive.
+Bhatt has likened the idea to an orchestra; neurons as “instruments” and pulsatile, ion-charged CSF flow as a “conductor” that helps coordinate rhythms via delicate EM fields.
+The proposal remains speculative; related work indicates that norepinephrine-mediated slow vasomotion can facilitate glymphatic clearance during sleep, providing physiological context for part of the mechanism without addressing consciousness.